rep-movsd/dh-fast-code-contest/001-rekt/README.md

 #### Prize money

-The prize is divided between the top winners of two groups, 5050.50 each.
+The prize is divided between the top winners of two groups equally.

 The winning entries have to have at least 5% better speed than the next best program.
-Otherwise we have a tie and the 5050.50 is divided amongst the tied people.
+Otherwise we have a tie and the prize chunk is divided amongst the tied people.

-If someones dynamic program takes top spot, entire prize money of 10101.01 goes to them.
+If someones dynamic program takes top spot, entire prize money goes to them.